-- Staff are to encourage and praise good behaviour rather than punish bad behaviour by providing a range of rewards for children of all ages and abilities.
-Staff are required to carefully induct and consolidate new requirements in terms of personal hygiene, and social distancing, in the light of Co-Vid full re opening of schools on 2/9/20 - > This system is for all children and is to show that their efforts are recognised and valued.
+- Staff are to encourage and praise good behaviour rather than punish bad behaviour by providing a range of rewards for children of all ages and abilities. - > This system is for all children and is to show that their efforts are recognised and valued.